osmosis-labs/mesh-security/docs/ibc/Serializability.md

 1. The sending chain A completes its sub-transaction and maintains all needed locks (or other structs) to guarantee it can commit or rollback the state transitions as needed.
-2. The receiving chain B processes its sub-transaction and returns a success or error ack.
+2. The receiving chain B processes its sub-transaction and returns a success or error ACK.
-3. If the ack is a success, chain A commits its state transitions.
+3. If the ACK is a success, chain A commits its state transitions.
 If it is an error, chain A rolls back its state transitions.

 This builds on the existing IBC infrastructure and is the reason why ACKs were introduced